skjolber/3d-bin-container-packing/README.md

 }
 ```

-Pack all in a maximum number of containers:
+Use a maximum number of containers:

 ```java
 int maxContainers = ...; // maximum number of containers which can be used